joelgardner/Kiko-plus/_posts/2017-07-13-part5-bnb-book-frontend-react-redux-saga.md

 - `searchParameters` is a map that will determine things like sort order, search string, number of items to fetch, and how many to skip (i.e., an offset).
 This is important for our infinite scrolling (or any pagination control).

 Then we have our `Property` reducer, which takes the *current state* and an *action*, and returns the *new state*.
+- On `SHOW_MORE`, increment our `showing` variable, and then we check that our `buffer` contains the next batch of properties to show (which would've been fetched the *last* time the user has scrolled to the bottom of the list).
+If it exists, we remove the property objects from the `buffer`, and append them to `properties`.
-- On `FETCH_ENTITIES`, we increment `showing` and update our `args` and `searchParameters` (which are passed in by our Saga as you will see).
+- On `FETCH_ENTITIES`, we update our `args` and `searchParameters` (which are passed in by our Saga as you will see).
+- On `FETCH_ENTITIES_SUCCESS`, based on the value of `showing`, we either:
+  - add an "out of order" request's results to the `buffer`, with a key of the request's `batchIndex`
-- On `FETCH_ENTITIES_SUCCESS`, we set the `batch` by the `batchIndex`. `batchIndex` is required because it is possible we have two requests going at once, and if request A takes longer than request B, we want to maintain the correct order, so we must make sure the batches from request B are slotted into the right index in our `batches` array (rather than simply `push()`ing onto the end).
+  - append an "in order" request's results to the `properties` list An "out of order" request can happen if we have two requests going at once (i.e., the first two requests on page-load), and  request A takes longer than request B.  If/when this happens, we still need to maintain the correct order, which we accomplish by putting "out of order" requests into a `buffer`.
+This logic combined with Immutable allows us to update `properties` *only when we really need to*, which means our list will never execute an expensive re-render unnecessarily.
 - On `FETCH_ENTITY_DETAILS_SUCCESS`, we simply set `selectedItem` to the result from our API call.

 #### Clientside API